Edge Developer Platform

 Supabase connect

-Select the program framework and Router method, integrate as instructed.
-Here, choose Next.js and Pages Router as examples.
+Select the program framework and Router method, integrate based on the instructions.
+Here, select Next.js and Pages Router as an example.

 Create a .env.local file for local development, then write URL and KEY into it.
-This example uses variables prefixed with NEXT_PUBLIC, which may generate warnings or errors in some frameworks.
+Here's an example using variables prefixed with NEXT_PUBLIC, which may cause warnings or errors in some frameworks.

 NEXT_PUBLIC_SUPABASE_URL=https://url.supabase.co